Fees & Scholarships

 Students facing difficulties in attending college because of financial issues may apply to the College for support as follows:

-- Students aged between 16 and 19 years may apply for a bursary to assist with essential course expenses.
-Students in certain disadvantaged groups may receive a guaranteed entitlement of up to £1,200.00 a year
+- Students aged between 16 and 19 years may apply for a means tested bursary to assist with essential course expenses, See DOWNLOAD links on this page to Bursary Application Form and Additional Information Form.
+Students in certain disadvantaged groups may receive a guaranteed entitlement of up to £1,200.00 a year.

 - Adult students over the age of 19 years (and those over 24 years studying at Level 2 or below) may apply for help from the Discretionary Student Support Fund

-- Adult students over the age of 24 studying at Levels 3 and 4, and who have taken out a tuition fee loan to finance their studies, may apply to the Adult Bursary Fund for assistance towards non-course costs such as travel, child care or accommodation (where they are studying away from home)
+- Adult students over the age of 24 studying at Levels 3 and who have taken out a tuition fee loan to finance their studies, may apply to the Adult Bursary Fund for assistance towards non-course costs such as travel, child care or accommodation where they are studying away from home.

-- 24+ Advanced Learning Loans provide support for those aged 24 years and above to access advanced (Level 3) courses for the 2015/16 academic year.
+- 19+ Advanced Learning Loans provide support for those aged 19 years and above to access advanced (Level 3) courses.
 These offer support similar to that which is available in higher education for tuition costs.
+They are only available to those who do not already have a Level 3 qualification or equivalent.
 Further information is available, visit www.gov.uk/24_ advanced_ learning_loans/overview or www.hlcollege.ac.uk/Fees/fees-pt.html

 Please Note: It should be emphasised that funds for financial support are limited, and that applications after the start of the academic year are unlikely to succeed.
 From September 2014, certain students aged between 16 and 18 years, and also certain students aged up to 25 years who have a current Learning Difficulty Assessment or Education Health and Care Plan, will be entitled to free meals on days they attend college.
 Eligibility is determined by a financial means assessment.
 Application forms are available from Student Services at Ludlow College or the College Finance Office at the Hereford Campus (Folly Lane) together with detailed information on who is eligible.